What you

 geometric measure theory:

-The basic question there is, how large does a set in Euclidean space
+The basic question is, how large does a set in Euclidean space (or a

-(or a Riemannian manifold) need to be to ensure that it contains
+Riemannian manifold) need to be to ensure that it contains vertices

-vertices of a geometric configuration such as an equilateral
+of a geometric configuration such as an equilateral triangle, an

-triangle, an angle of a given size, or a chain of a given length.
-A
+angle of a given size, or a chain of a given length.
+A combination

-combination of Fourier analytic and combinatorial methods play an
+of Fourier analytic and combinatorial methods play an important

-important role.
-The key problem in this area is the Falconer
+role.
+The key problem in this area is the Falconer distance

-distance conjecture which says that if the Hausdorff dimension of a
+conjecture which says that if the Hausdorff dimension of a compact

-compact set is half the ambient dimension, then the Lebesgue measure
+set is half the ambient dimension, then the Lebesgue measure of the

 Among the Ph.D. students who worked or are working with me in this